 Through a culture of innovation and entrepreneurship, the Rural Futures Institute mobilizes the diverse resources of the University of Nebraska and its partners to support rural communities and regions in building upon their unique strengths and assets to achieve their desired futures.

 Your giving to this area enables the president’s office to quickly direct resources to various university projects and areas across the system as needs arise.

 Brian Hastings serves as president and chief executive officer of the University of Nebraska Foundation, an organization that grows relationships and resources that enable the University of Nebraska to change lives and save lives.
 He has served in this role since 2012 when he became the organization’s ninth leader since its founding in 1936.

 Hastings has broad experience, ranging from annual giving to principal gifts, including various senior leadership roles.
-Prior to Nebraska, he served in a number of leadership positions at The Ohio State University, including as senior associate vice president and campaign executive director, assistant vice president for principal gifts, and assistant vice president for development.
+Prior to joining Nebraska in 2012, he served The Ohio State University as senior associate vice president and campaign executive director, assistant vice president for principal gifts, and assistant vice president for development.
 In his last role there, he worked with university and volunteer leadership to plan and implement Ohio State’s $3 billion comprehensive campaign.
-Additionally, Hastings led the annual giving program at the University of Dayton, Ohio’s largest private university, where he helped double the alumni participation rate in four years.
+Additionally, Hastings previously led the annual giving program at the University of Dayton, Ohio’s largest private university, where he helped double the alumni participation rate in four years.
 He is proud of having started his university advancement career as a student caller at Ohio State.

 Hastings is a first-generation college graduate and lifelong Midwesterner.
 He and his wife, Sharon, have two children and reside in Lincoln.